Guide

 Standard size mode

-mode, the struct is packed without any additional padding for
+In "std" mode, the struct is packed without any additional padding for

 alignment.